haystackandroid/stellarized/README.md

 ## installation

-If you don’t have a preferred plugin helper, consider trying [vim-plug](https://github.com/junegunn/vim-plug), which can be installed with:
+If you don’t have a preferred plugin management method, consider [vim-plug](https://github.com/junegunn/vim-plug), which can be installed (on \*nix systems) with:

 ```
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
   https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

-With vim-plug, stellarized can be installed by adding the following to the top of your vimrc...
+Having installed vim-plug, stellarized can be installed by adding the following to the top of your vimrc...

 ```
 call plug#begin('~/.vim/plugged')